Practice what you preach, or shut up

 Early life adversity (ELA) is a major risk factor for development of pathology.
 Predictability of parental care may be a distinguishing feature of different forms of ELA.

-We tested the hypothesis that changes in maternal behavior in mice would be contingent on the type of ELA experienced, directly comparing predictability of care in the limited bedding and nesting (LBN) and maternal separation (MS) paradigms.
-We then tested whether predictability of the ELA environment altered expression of corticotropin-releasing hormone (Crh), a sexually-dimorphic neuropeptide that regulates threat-related learning.
+We tested the hypothesis that changes in maternal behavior in mice would be contingent on the type of ELA experienced, directly comparing predictability of care in limited bedding and nesting (LBN) and maternal separation (MS) paradigms.
+We then tested whether predictability of ELA environment altered expression of corticotropin-releasing hormone (Crh), a sexually-dimorphic neuropeptide that regulates threat-related learning.

 MS was associated with increased expression of Crh-related genes in males, but not females.
 LBN primarily increased expression of these genes in females, but not males.”